Naukri (1954 film): Music

-Salil Chowdhary, the music director and Roy were not convinced about Kishore Kumar's singing potential at the time, and according to Bharatan, Kumar was taken on reluctantly as a singer.
+Salil Chowdhury, the music director and Roy were not convinced about Kishore Kumar's singing potential at the time, and according to Bharatan, Kumar was taken on reluctantly as a singer.

-One of the notable songs from the film was "Ek Chhoti Si Naukri Ka Talabgaar Hoon Main", sung by Kishore Kumar, Shyam Mitra and Shankar Dasgupta, which reflected the young men's search for jobs.
-The other songs of note were "Arzi Hamaari Yeh Marzi Hamaari" and "Chhota sa Ghar Hoga", both sung by Kumar.
+One of the notable songs from the film was "Ek Chhoti Si Naukri Ka Talabgaar Hoon Main", sung by Kishore Kumar, Shyamal Mitra and Shankar Dasgupta, which reflected the young men's search for jobs.
+The other songs of note were "Arzi Hamaari Yeh Marzi Hamaari" and "Chhota Sa Ghar Hoga", both sung by Kumar.

-The lyricist was Shailendra, and the other singers were Shaila Belle, Shankar Dasgupta, Shyam Mitra, Geeta Dutt, and Lata Mangeshkar.
-The harmonica in "Chota sa ghar hoga" was played by the popular Bengali harmonica player "Milon Gupta".
+The lyricist was Shailendra, and the other singers were Hemant Kumar, Shankar Dasgupta, Shyamal Mitra, Lata Mangeshkar, Geeta Dutt and Shaila Belle.
+The harmonica in "Chota Sa Ghar Hoga" was played by the popular Bengali harmonica player Milon Gupta.